Prithvi (missile): Prithvi II

-The missile was inducted into India's Strategic Forces Command in 2003, and it was the first missile developed under the IGMDP.
+The missile was inducted into India's Strategic Forces Command in 2003.
 After a failed test on 24 September 2010, two more missiles aimed at two different targets were launched on 22 December 2010 and were successful.
-According to news sources the range is now increased to 350 km and the payload capacity now ranges between 500 – 1000 kg.
-On June 2, India successfully test-fired its indigenous nuclear-capable Prithvi-II missile.
-The launch happened at the Integrated Test Range at Chandipur in Odisha at 9:50am.
-The missile, capable of carrying payloads of up to 1,000 kg, was inducted into the armed forces in 2003.
-It is the first to be developed by the Defence Research and Development Organization under its Integrated Guided Missile Development Programme.
+According to reports, the range has been increased to 350 km and the payload capacity now ranges between 500 – 1000 kg.
+On 2 June, India successfully test-fired another Prithvi-II missile from the Integrated Test Range at Chandipur, Odisha at 9:50 am.

-India's Strategic Forces Command test launched two short-range nuclear capable ballistic missiles at night as part of its annual training cycle to test the combat readiness of the Indian Army's missile forces.
-Two Prithvi-II tactical surface-to-surface short-range ballistic missiles were test fired from the Integrated Test Range (ITR) on Dr. Abdul Kalam Island in the Bay of Bengal off the coast of Odisha at nighttime on November 20.
-The missile launches took place between 7 p.m. and 7:15 p.m., according to government sources cited in local media reports.
-The trial of the surface-to-surface missile with a strike range of 350 km was carried out from a mobile launcher from launch complex-3 of the ITR at 7:05 pm, sources told India Today TV, adding it was a routine trial.
+On 20 November 2019, Strategic Forces Command carried out 2 night user trials of Prithvi-II missiles as part of its annual training cycle to test the combat readiness of its missile forces.
+Two Prithvi-II tactical surface-to-surface short-range ballistic missiles were test fired from the Integrated Test Range (ITR) on Abdul Kalam Island in the Bay of Bengal off the coast of Odisha, according to government sources cited in local media reports.
+The trial of the surface-to-surface missile with a strike range of 350 km was carried out from a mobile launcher from Launch Complex III of the ITR between 7:00 pm and 7:15 pm.

-India on Tuesday conducted a night trial of its indigenously developed, nuclear-capable surface-to-surface Prithvi-II missile off Odisha coast.

-The Strategic Forces Command conducted the night trial of short-range ballistic missile Prithvi-II from launch complex-3 of Integrated Test Range in Chandipur.Defence sources said that the missile has strike range of 350 km, was test-fired at 7.48 p.m. on Tuesday 04 Dec.
+On 4 December 2019, another night trial was conducted off Odisha coast at 07:48 pm from Launch Complex III of Integrated Test Range in Chandipur.
 The Strategic Forces Command conducted night trial of Prithvi II in full operational configuration from Launch Complex III of Integrated Test Range on 23 September 2020.

+On 17 July 2025, India successfully test-fired the Prithvi-II short-range ballistic missile from the Integrated Test Range (ITR) at Chandipur, Odisha, as part of a routine user training launch.
+The test was conducted alongside the Agni-I missile under the aegis of the Strategic Forces Command (SFC).

 Prithvi III

-Prithvi III class is a two-stage surface-to-surface missile.
+Prithvi III is a two-stage surface-to-surface missile.
 The first stage is solid fueled with a 16 metric ton force (157 kN) thrust motor.
-The second stage is liquid-fueled.
+The second stage is liquid-fuelled.
 The missile can carry a 1,000 kg warhead to a distance of 350 km and a 500 kg warhead to a distance of 600 km and a 250 kg warhead up to a distance of 750 km.

 Prithvi III was first tested in 2000 from INS Subhadra, a Sukanya-class patrol vessel.
 The missile was launched from the updated reinforced helicopter deck of the vessel.
 The first flight test of the 250 km variant was only partially successful.
 The full operational testing was completed in 2004.